pinkclovers/lancer-briefings/src/assets/npcs/Andros Capella.md

 *“Man says ‘mate, do I look like a savage to you?’”*

-Leader of the Hell Hounds, Public Enemy Number One of Hell's Gate, and leading cause of death within the militia.
+Former leader of the Hell Hounds, Was the Public Enemy Number One of Hell's Gate, and used to be the leading cause of death within the militia.